This is a good question but happily, having hypnosis isn't like getting a tan that fades in time!

 Once you have overcome a phobia, or blushing, or shyness, then the experiences you have, once things have improved, help 'glue' these changes into place even more strongly.

-Plus - once you've bought your download and saved it your computer (or whatever device you’re using) you have it forever, so you can listen to it whenever you like in the future.
+Plus - once you've bought your hypnosis session you have it forever, so you can listen to it whenever you like in the future.